-- While ALA is the official voice of libraries and librarians, individual members have a responsibility to promote the interests of the library profession and to speak on behalf of their library patrons. - Even though librarians are respected members of the community, the competition for the attention and time of elected officials is great, as is the competition for federal funding.
+- Because teens need you! - While ALA is the official voice of libraries and library workers, individual members have a responsibility to promote the interests of the libraries and to speak on behalf of their library patrons.
+If, as the saying goes, "all politics is local," then all advocacy needs to be local. - In 2014 state legislatures around the country passed at total of 45,564 bills, compared with 352 passed in Congress.
+Since most of the legislating is happening in at the state level, it makes sense to be an active participant in your home state. - While library workers are respected members of the community, the competition for the attention and time of elected officials is great, as is the competition for federal and state funding.
 Every year thousands of associations and interest groups converge on Washington DC to compete for Congress' attention and federal funds.
+This also happens at all the state capitols around the country, usually in the spring.
 Some well-known groups like oil and tobacco can afford to pay for powerful lobbyists, but ALA is not in a position to do that.
-As such, we rely on our members to help ensure that the needs and interests of libraries, librarians and library users are adequately addressed by Congress.
+As such, YALSA relies on our members to help ensure that the needs and interests of libraries, library workers and teens are adequately addressed by elected officials.